 If a Responsible Employee becomes aware of an instance of alleged Sexual Misconduct, Relationship Violence, or Stalking involving a student, the employee must promptly report that information to the Title IX Coordinator.
 The Title IX Coordinator makes the Sexual Misconduct and Relationship Violence Reporting Form available for this purpose.

-How to help a student who shares that they have experienced sexual harassment, sexual assault, and/or relationship violence:
+How to respond to a student who shares that they have experienced sexual misconduct, relationship violence, or stalking:

-- Convey to the survivor that all reports of sexual assault will be handled in confidence to the extent possible and allowed by law.
+- Convey to the survivor that all reports will be handled in confidence to the extent appropriate and allowed by law.

-Because the University has a responsibility to provide a safe and nondiscriminatory environment, you must share information concerning the incident with the University’s Title IX Coordinator, who oversees all reports of sexual misconduct and relationship violence.
+Because the University has a responsibility to provide a safe and nondiscriminatory environment, you must share information concerning the incident with the University's Title IX Coordinator, who oversees all reports of sexual misconduct and relationship violence.
 The Title IX Coordinator will contact the survivor to assess the situation and provide information concerning resources and options.
 Talking with the Title IX Coordinator does not mean that the survivor is filing a formal complaint.
-The Title IX Coordinator will preserve the privacy and confidentiality of the individuals involved to the extent possible and allowed by law.
+The Title IX Coordinator will protect confidentiality to the extent appropriate and allowed by law.

-e.g., “I need to report that this incident occurred.
-The Title IX Coordinator will send you an email asking if you would be willing to talk with her about the incident and any concerns or needs you may have.
-The University takes all reports very seriously and needs to make sure you’re safe and supported.”
+e.g., "I need to report that this incident occurred.
+The Title IX Coordinator will send you an email asking if you would be willing to talk with her about the incident, your options, resources, and any concerns or needs you may have.
+The University takes all reports very seriously and needs to make sure you're safe and supported."

-If you have questions, please contact Barbara Martin, Title IX Coordinator, at 570.577.1554 or email@example.com.
+If you have questions, please contact Kathleen Grimes, Title IX Coordinator, at 570.577.1554 or email@example.com.